We help enhance your investment skills

 Luckily, there’s a special rule called indexation to ease your pains.
 Let’s explore how.

-Indexation definition
+Indexation Definition

 Indexation is a financial technique used to adjust the value of an asset to account for inflation.
 By aligning the asset's value with the rate of inflation, indexation helps maintain the purchasing power of the investment over time.
 This adjustment ensures that the real value of the asset remains consistent, despite the increasing inflation.
 It is done with the help of a price index that is adjusted for inflation when an investor buys or sells a stock.

-What is indexation in mutual funds?
+What is indexation in Mutual Funds?

 Here is a tabular representation of how a debt fund is taxed in India.